Data Centers in San Diego

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers are strategically located to serve key business and research hubs like Sorrento Valley, University City, and Downtown San Diego.
-This proximity provides low-latency connectivity for the region's prominent biotechnology, defense, telecommunications, and research institutions.
+Proximity To Key Business Districts: San Diego data centers are strategically located to serve the region's prominent biotech, life sciences, defense, and telecommunications industries concentrated in Sorrento Valley, University City, and Carlsbad.
+This proximity enables low-latency connectivity for research, development, and operational workloads.

 Natural Disaster Risk

-San Diego has a High natural disaster risk profile, with a FEMA National Risk Index score of 89.02 out of 100 as of September 2025.
-This score emphasizes the need for purpose-built facilities engineered to withstand regional hazards.
+San Diego has a High natural disaster risk profile, with a FEMA National Risk Index score of 89.02 as of September 2025.
+This score indicates a significant exposure to certain environmental threats compared to the rest of the United States.

-The primary risks for data center infrastructure in the region are:
+The primary risks for infrastructure in the region are: